drigobon/prep.gg/README.md

 ## Features in development

 Below are features we're currently working on adding.
--add a functionality for filtering by patch, split, and date, so that teams can construct manual time windows to scout -incorporate players’ soloQ data from [u.gg](https://u.gg) and [op.gg](https://op.gg) -calculate world-wide and regional averages for different stats, so we can objectively evaluate teams and players with respect to their regional and global competitive scenes.
+* add a functionality for filtering by patch, split, and date, so that teams can construct manual time windows to scout
+* incorporate players’ soloQ data from [u.gg](https://u.gg) and [op.gg](https://op.gg)
+* calculate world-wide and regional averages for different stats, so we can objectively evaluate teams and players with respect to their regional and global competitive scenes.